yonicon/FolloWin-LV2023/README.md

  It demonstrates a GUI object that follows the mouse around and shows information.
  In order to run this code you need LabVIEW 2023 or compatible.

-to open the project just load the project file  into the LabVIEW
+To open the project just load the project file FolloWin.lvproj into the LabVIEW then open and run the top level VI

  cheers, Yoni
  YonCoh@gmail.com